flectra-hq/flectra/doc/webservices/iap.rst

     :param str description: optional, helps users identify the reason for charges on their accounts.
     :returns: :class:`TransactionToken` if the authorization succeeded.
-    :raises: :class:`~odoo.exceptions.AccessError` if the service token is invalid
+    :raises: :class:`~flectra.exceptions.AccessError` if the service token is invalid
-    :raises: :class:`~odoo.addons.iap.models.iap.InsufficientCreditError` if the account does
+    :raises: :class:`~flectra.addons.iap.models.iap.InsufficientCreditError` if the account does
     :raises: ``TypeError`` if the ``credit`` value is not an integer

 .. code-block:: python